One of the Most Important Early Maps of Canada and the Great Lakes.

 Champlain's discoveries in New France since the publication of his maps of 1612.
 In the intervening years he made probably his most epic journey of them all. . .
 Arriving in Quebec in the Spring of 1615, Champlain agreed to accompany his Indian allies into Huron Territory to encourage their support for a campaign against the Iroquois.
 They travelled some 700 miles deep into territory not recorded before, going up the Ottawa River and across to Georgian Bay on Lake Huron, Mer Douce.
 From there they worked their way down to Lake Ontario, Lac St. Louis, and into Iroquois territory.
 At a place near present day Lake Oneida they fought an inconclusive battle with the Onondaga Indians.
 Unfortunately, Champlain suffered a serious injury to his leg and had to be carried for a number of days.
 None of the Indians was willing to accompany him back to Montreal so he spent the winter with them.
 During this time he explored even further west along the south-eastern shore of Lake Huron.
 On 11 July 1616, he finally reached Quebec. . .

-The original Champlain map of 1616 is more general in nature than Champlain's 1612 map, illustrating the the possible water routes to the Pacific Ocean and on to Asia.
+The original Champlain map of 1616 is more general in nature than Champlain's 1612 map, illustrating the possible water routes to the Pacific Ocean and on to Asia.
 In the original 1616 map, the English presence in Jamestown is noted and the recent discoveries of the Dutch.
-The Chesapeake is drawn from John Smith's map, the first use of this information on a map other than Smith's original.
+The appearance of Virginia and the Chesapeake are drawn from John Smith's map of Virginia, the first use of this information on a map other than Smith's original.
 The map constitutes the first appearance of Lake Huron and Ontario on a printed map and the first appearance of the route to the Ottawa River.
-Upon acquisition of the map, Du Val added significant place names and other features not present on the Champlain original, along with several interersting annotations, including reports of a Salt Ocean to the west of the regions depicted on the map, the place south of Lake Ontario where Champlain was attacked and notes regarding the English search for the East Indies via Davis Straits, among others.
+Upon acquisition of the map, Du Val added significant place names and other features not present on the Champlain original, along with several interesting annotations, including reports of a Salt Ocean to the west of the regions depicted on the map, the place south of Lake Ontario where Champlain was attacked, and notes regarding the English search for the East Indies via Davis Straits, among others.